Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Proofs of lemmas and propositions in Sections --

 Therefore, we have

+where the error term $Q_{2,N} \equiv Q_{2,N}(\la,F)$ is defined as the difference between two expressions in the third and the fourth lines.
 However, the leading term can be rewritten as the fifth term of $\Om_2$ noting \eqref{eq:c+-} and \eqref{2.3}.
 Indeed, writing $\la=\la(t,x/N), \rho=\rho(t,x/N)$ and $c_x^\pm=c_x^\pm(\eta)$ for simplicity, the term inside the brackets in the last sum is rewritten as